7aaj/summary/README.md

 html and css aren't a programing languages.
 MDN is a resourse for web technology and its created by devolpers.

-basics of the html language and rules about it like using more than one (number one heading <h1>) its a bad practise move!
+basics of the html language and rules about it like using more than one (number one heading </h1>) its a bad practise move!

 there is structure that supposed to be in every html document

 using the <!
 DOCTYPE html> for telling the browser that im using the latest features in html and its not have a closeing tag!

-<html> is the root element
+</html> is the root element

-<head> contains machine readable information like the (metadata)
+</head> contains machine readable information like the (metadata)

 the title element is the name of the site and its should typed in the head element